Skip to main content

 Declining DCPD coverage makes a person less of an expense risk for insurance providers, therefore reducing the cost of a person’s policy premiums.
 However, it also puts a driver at risk of having to pay out-of-pocket for expenses related to a crash where they were not at fault.

 There are many things to consider before deciding whether to opt out of DCPD coverage.
-Be sure to speak with your insurance provider to learn how the pros and cons apply to your unique situation.
+Be sure to speak with your insurance broker to learn how the pros and cons apply to your unique situation.